Inside FAISS: Billion-Scale Similarity Search

 Mathematically, it uses K-Means clustering to partition the vector space into Voronoi cells.
 When we search, we first identify which cell our query vector falls into (using a "coarse quantizer"), and then we only calculate distances for vectors inside that cell (and perhaps a few neighboring ones).

-IVF Clustering Animation1.
+IVF Clustering1.
 Raw Data

 Start: Here is our raw dataset.
 80 vectors in a 2D space.
 Searching this linearly (Brute Force) would require calculating distance to 80 points.